heuer/segno/docs/serializers.rst

 All serializers accept a ``border`` parameter which indicates the "quiet zone" of a (Micro) QR Code.
 If ``border`` is ``None``, the default border (quiet zone) size will be used.
-If the resulting (Micro) QR Code should have no border or a custom border, you may specify the border
+If the resulting (Micro) QR Code should have no border or a custom border, the user may specify the border explicitly.

 .. code-block:: python